gitforwork2/gitforwork.github.io/_posts/2017-01-19-h4-ead-application.md

 Make a cashier's check or personal check payable to "US Department of Homeland Security".
 No online payments are available at this point

 ## H4 EAD Documents checklist
+You would have to fill the [form I-765](http://www.uscis.gov/i-765) for requesting EAD.
+Make sure all the information are clear and correct.
+Importantly, the applicant should sign the form.
+It's a good idea to keep a copy of the completed form for own records.

+USCIS also offers a service to notify you electronically (email, text), when your form I-765 is accepted at their facility.
+This is an optional service.
+But if you want to use it then you would have to include the completed form [G-1145](http://www.uscis.gov/sites/default/files/files/form/g-1145.pdf).

 ##### Documents from H4 visa holder